-- Taking a whole school approach to safeguarding and child protection; - Providing training to staff; - Making staff aware that even if there are no reported cases of child-on-child abuse, including direct disclosures of sexual violence and sexual harassment, they must not take the view it is not happening.
-All staff working with children are advised to maintain an attitude of 'it could happen here'. - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence-based content delivered through the curriculum; - Engaging with specialist support and interventions.
+- Taking a whole Trust approach to safeguarding and child protection. - Providing training to staff. - Making staff aware that even if there are no reported cases of child-on-child abuse, including direct disclosures of sexual violence and sexual harassment, they must not take the view it is not happening.
+All staff working with children are advised to maintain an attitude of 'it could happen here'. - Providing a clear set of values and standards, underpinned by the policy. - Engaging with specialist support and interventions.

-All persons who need to report any unwanted, inappropriate, or hurtful behaviours whether they be on-line, in text type communications, on social media or in person to any member of staff can be reassured that they will be taken seriously and supported to take any appropriate actions which may be in school or with external agencies as needed.
+All persons who need to report any unwanted, inappropriate, or hurtful behaviours whether they be on-line, in text type communications, on social media or in person to any member of staff can be reassured that they will be taken seriously and supported to take any appropriate actions which may be in schools or with external agencies as needed.